SaifAqqad/AHK_MicMute/README.md

 UI Theme can be set to `System Theme`, `Dark` or `Light`

 <small>This does *not* affect the tray icon color, which is always based on the system theme</small>

+#### 4. Force Microphone State
+Prevent other apps from changing the microphone's state (i.e mute/unmute the microphone).
+##### Note: This might break the unmute functionality in some apps, if this happens you'll need to unmute the microphone using MicMute before unmuting inside the app)
 <hr>

 ### Controlling multiple microphones
-Starting with version [0.9.0](https://github.com/SaifAqqad/AHK_MicMute/releases/tag/0.9.0), You can have active hotkeys for multiple microphones simultaneously.
+You can have multiple active hotkeys to control different microphones simultaneously.
-To do this, toggle the `Multiple` option then select another microphone from the list and setup hotkeys for it.
+To do this, turn on the `Multiple` option then select another microphone from the list and setup hotkeys for it.

 When using this feature, the following applies:

 * The tray icon will be the static MicMute icon
-* The tray icon will no longer act as a toggle button, and the tray menu option to toggle the microphone will be disabled.
+* The tray icon will no longer act as a toggle button, and the tray menu option to toggle the microphone will be disabled
 * The [On-screen feedback](#2-on-screen-feedback) OSD will show the microphone name when muting/unmuting
 * The [On-screen overlay](#3-on-screen-overlay) is disabled

+#### Alternatively, you can control all the microphones at once with the same hotkey by selecting `All Microphones` from the microphones list.
+When using this feature, the following applies:
+* The `Multiple` option will be disabled
+* The [`Force Microphone State`](#4-force-microphone-state) option will be enabled
 <hr>

 ## Known issues